AlexsLemonade/identifier-refinery/README.md

 The conversion scripts are run on custom Docker images.

-Two Dockerfiles are provided in this repository - `base` Docker image, which is used to install the quire R dependancies, and the `pd` image, which is used to build the required databases for a given platform.
+Two Dockerfiles are provided in this repository - `base` Docker image, which is used to install the required R dependencies, and the `pd` image, which is used to build the required databases for a given platform.

 ### Conversion Scripts